 Even though I enjoyed my self guided-tour of Palatine Hill, I had to rely on the brief descriptions in my guidebook to make sense of the ruins.
 Maybe next time I would take a tour so that I could get more in-depth information about Palatine Hill.

 Tips for Visiting Palatine Hill

-Information was correct at the time of publishing but can change without notice.
+Information was updated April 2022, but can change without notice.
 Please confirm directly with service providers.

 Buy Digital Tickets to Palatine Hill

-For quick and convenient access to Rome’s ancient monuments, here is a trusted site where you can buy digital tickets and have them immediately delivered to your smartphone (no need to print).
+For quick and convenient access to Rome’s ancient monuments, here is a trusted site where you can buy digital tickets to Rome’s attractions and have them immediately delivered to your smartphone (no need to print).
 Here are combination tickets for Palatine Hill: